 Average MPG: 60.1

-Inside, the T-Roc has a cabin every bit as roomy as a Skoda Karoq’s and it’s good to drive, if not quite as sharp as a Ford Puma.
+Inside, the T-Roc has a cabin that’s almost as roomy as a Skoda Karoq’s and it’s good to drive, if not quite as sharp as a Ford Puma.
 Even so, the T-Roc is one of the best diesel cars in its class and the SE trim comes with loads of equipment.

 Volkswagen T-Roc Review